 The current penalties for crimes against animals can fall far short in egregious cases.
-Michigan law should include enhanced penalties for crimes that involve large numbers of animals, companion animals, intentional abuse, psychological trauma to a pet owner, and repeat offenders, as well as pet shop owners or breeders with multiple violations of the pet shop law.
+Michigan law should include enhanced penalties for offenses that involve large numbers of animals, companion animals, intentional abuse, psychological trauma to a pet owner, and repeat offenders, as well as pet shop owners or breeders with multiple violations of the pet shop law.
 Currently, the most severe penalty for animal neglect or cruelty applies to cases involving 10 or more animals, or two or more prior offenses.
-Crimes involving the killing or torturing of animals are not distinguished based on whether the animal was a companion animal, or whether the offender intentionally committed the act.
+Crimes involving the killing or torturing of animals are not distinguished based on whether the animal was someone's pet, or whether the offender intentionally committed the act or intended to cause someone mental distress or to control a person.
 The bills would factor in these circumstances, and adjust penalties accordingly.

-Also, Senate Bill 286 would include enhanced sentencing guidelines for acts intended manipulate, or to psychological injury to, a victim.
-In cases of domestic abuse and child abuse, abusers may manipulate victims through threats and violence against family pets, which can cause psychological harm to the pet owner.
+Also, Senate Bill 286 would include enhanced sentencing scoring for acts intended to manipulate, or cause psychological injury to, a victim.
+In cases of domestic abuse and child abuse, abusers may control victims through threats and violence against family pets, which can cause psychological harm to the pet owner.

-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), the bills are a necessary response to recent cases involving deliberate cruelty to specific kinds of animals, hoarding and neglect of large numbers of animals in breeding facilities and pet stores, and threatening or retaliatory abuse of animals in domestic situations.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), the bills are a necessary response to cases involving deliberate cruelty to specific kinds of animals, hoarding and neglect of large numbers of animals in breeding facilities and pet stores, and threatening or retaliatory abuse of animals in domestic situations.

 There are numerous accounts of animal hoarders who have subjected animals to cruel and inhumane conditions.
 According to Fox 17, in July 2013, a Holland woman had 22 cats in her home.
-Authorities seized 15 of the cats and required the home owner to catch the rest.
 Reportedly, the home was littered with feces and urine, and the cats were covered in fleas.
-Fox 17 also reported that in March 2013, after 352 dogs were rescued from their home, a couple in Allegan County received a sentence of two months in jail for two counts of animal cruelty.
+Fox 17 also reported that in March 2013, after 352 dogs were rescued from the home of an Allegan County couple, the offenders received a sentence of two months in jail for two counts of animal cruelty.
 The dogs had feces in their fur, and nails that curled under their paws.
 According to the Livingston Daily, in January 2013, a woman in Washtenaw County had 45 dogs crammed into one room in her house, shed, and cages in the shed.
-Many of the dogs suffered from heartworms and were undersocialized, so they required treatment and training before they could be adopted.
+Many of the dogs suffered from heartworms.
 According to Wood TV 8, in 2011, animal control rescued more than 80 dogs and four cats from a Howard City woman's house.
 Eight of the dogs had to be euthanized.
 According to WZZM 13, authorities raided a Newaygo resident's home in 2011 and found 85 animals, mostly dogs.
 Many of the animals were malnourished or very sick, and many had to be euthanized.

 An example of an egregious offense by a pet shop operator involves a 2012 animal neglect and cruelty case against a Dearborn Heights pet shop.
 Reportedly, after hearing complaints about animals being subjected to abuse and deplorable living conditions, authorities raided the shop and found dead animals on the floor, scarce food and water for pets, and unsanitary conditions.
-According to multiple media sources, after the raid, over 200 animals had to be relocated to the Michigan Humane Society.
+According to multiple media sources, over 200 animals had to be relocated to the Michigan Humane Society.
 The pet shop operator pleaded no contest to one count of cruelty to over 10 animals, 20 counts of pet shop statute violations for failure to properly inoculate the animals, and 26 other charges, and was sentenced to five years' probation.